The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

-In the contour sub-plots, we find an almost log-linear relationship between $R_{\rm Low}$ and $M_{\rm Unit}$ for suites of Sgr~A* models for all of the $\theta$ and $R_{\rm High}$ we considered.
-This could be interpreted qualitatively: as $R_{\rm Low}$ increases, the thermal energy partitioned to the electrons at low $\beta$ becomes smaller, making the electrons cooler and emitting less intense synchrotron radiation.
-For the total time-averaged flux to remain at $2.4\,\textrm{Jy}$, the optical depth shall increase to make the image larger and thus increase its overall luminosity.
+In the contour sub-plots, we find an almost log-linear relationship between $R_{\rm Low}$ and $M_{\rm Unit}$ for suites of Sgr~A* models for all of the $\theta$ and $R_{\rm High}$ parameter values we considered.
+This could be interpreted qualitatively: as $R_{\rm Low}$ increases, the thermal energy partitioned to the electrons at low $\beta$ becomes smaller, making the electrons cooler.
+Note that the major contribution to the $230$\,GHz flux is synchrotron radiation, for which its emissivity is an increasing function of $T_{e}$ and $\rho$.
+Given the $2.4\,\textrm{Jy}$ constraint, the fluid density needs to increase to compensate for a reduction in $T_{e}$.
+This explains the observed trend for $M_{\rm Unit}$.
 We note a similar pattern between $R_{\rm Low}$ and $M_{\rm Unit}$ for other black-hole spins.